What is Cyber Threat Intelligence

 For instance, terms like unlikely, improbable, highly likely, or highly improbable denote that our hypothesis has a lower than even chance of possibility or probability.
 Likewise, words like likely, probable, highly likely, or highly probable indicate that our hypothesis has a higher than even chance of possibility or probability.

 Furthermore, a “roughly even chance” denotes that our hypothesis has a roughly 50% possibility or likelihood of occurring.
-In addition, terms such as “might,” “could,” or “may” reflect situations in which we are unable to assess the likelihood, generally because relevant information is unavailable, sketchy, or fragmented.
+The following table denotes how specific terms relate to quantitative odds.